Tuesday, August 6, 2019

 “A man without dinner means two for supper.”
 Irish Proverb

 “Take a seat.
-Supper’s almost ready,” he said.
+Supper’s ready,” he said.

-Michael’s eyes teared up.
+Michael’s eyes teared.
 “Wow.
-That's got a bite.”
+What a bite.”

 “Charles puts plenty of Tequila in them when they’re cooking,” Sunny said.

-“She had to stay strong.
-Her husband died in a mine accident,” Sunny said.
-“She raised all those children herself.
-Five of them: there's the oldest boy, Victor; the twins, Loretta and Deborah; the youngest boy, Flynn; and the youngest girl, Gloria.
-It makes for a huge family.
+Her husband was killed in a mine accident when the kids were tiny,” Sunny said.
+“Mary raised five young children.
+There’s the oldest boy, Victor.
+Twins, Loretta and Deborah.
+The youngest boy, Flynn, and youngest girl, Gloria.
+It makes for an extensive family.
 They’ve done well for themselves.”